SumedhaZaware/Web-Technology-SPPU-2019-Pattern/README.md

     <li>HTML syntax: heading tags, basic tags and attributes, frames, tables, images, lists, links for text and images, forms etc.</li>
     <li>Use of Internal CSS, Inline CSS, External CSS</li>
   </ol>

+**Assignment-3**

+Design the XML document to store the information of the employees of any business organization and demonstrate the use of:
+<li>DTD</li>
+<li>XML Schema</li>
+And display the content in (e.g., tabular format) by using CSS/XSL.